alextitov19/CSA-Portfolio/README.md

 Alex and Sean's Calculator and Journal links: https://docs.google.com/document/d/179YQwRy_Z3VPrH-tna0JrGzOdYIIuOfOYXNn2D1xtVA/edit?usp=sharing

 ** Note: Alex and Sean's Calculator is the one we used in our portfolio.
-Unfortunately, we were unable to figure out how to have an MVC Calculator along with the XML file.
+Unfortunately, we were unable to figure out how to have an MVC Calculator, Store, or ATM along with the XML file.
 Eyaad, Neil, and Andrew's seperate calculator uses MVC.

 Calculators: [CalculatorUI](./src/CalculatorUI/CalculatorUI.java) and [GraphingCalculator](./src/GraphingCalculator/GraphingCalculator.java)